UPDATED: 7MAR2026

 Mission

-We encounter the rich English liturgical, intellectual, and cultural patrimony which helps to form us as faithful disciples of Jesus Christ and prepares us to be more effective witnesses to the Holy Gospel.
-Mindful of our own need for continual conversion, we participate locally in the larger mission of the Universal Church - the salvation of souls.
+1. We explore the rich English liturgical, intellectual, and cultural patrimony which helps to form us as faithful disciples of Jesus Christ.
+Mindful of our own need for ongoing conversion, we participate locally in the larger mission of the Universal Church - the salvation of souls (Canon 1752).